jbetancur/react-data-table-component/README.md

 ```

 ## Logging Issues
-Please use the github issue templates feature for logging isues or feature proposals
+Please use the github issue templates feature for logging issues or feature proposals

 ## API/Usage